Legal challenges to Trump's travel ban mount from US states

-Legal challenges against President Donald Trump's revised travel ban mounted Thursday as Washington state said it would renew its request to block the executive order.
+Legal challenges against President Donald Trump's revised travel ban mounted Thursday as Washington state said it would renew its request to block the executive order and a judge granted Oregon's request to join the case.

-It came a day after Hawaii launched its own lawsuit, and Washington state Attorney General Bob Ferguson said both Oregon and New York had asked to join his state's legal action.
+The events happened a day after Hawaii launched its own lawsuit, and Washington state Attorney General Bob Ferguson said New York state also asked to join his state's legal effort.
+Massachusetts Attorney General Maura Healey said the state is joining fellow states in challenging the revised travel ban.

 Washington was the first state to sue over the original ban, which resulted in Judge James Robart in Seattle halting its implementation around the country.
 Ferguson said the state would ask Robart to rule that his temporary restraining order against the first ban applies to Trump's revised action.